dldmewl2970/MyRecord/README.md

 # Hi, I'm Eunji Lee

 **Backend Software Engineer** · 5+ years of Enterprise ERP Development
-📚 Master of IT @ University of Western Australia
+📚 Master of IT at University of Western Australia

 ---